Can I Refinance Credit Cards with a Personal Loan?

 Interest rates for many loans have soared in recent years, and the rates for credit cards are no different.
 If you have a lot of debt on credit cards, you could be paying up to 20% or even 30% per year in interest.
 You don’t have to be a math whiz to understand it can be difficult to pay off your cards with such a high rate.

 That’s why many people consider refinancing their credit cards with a personal loan.
 This article looks credit card financing and popular way to refinance credit card debt, such as with a personal loan.
+Smart Lending can help you shop personal loan lenders to eliminate credit card debt.

 The purpose of credit card refinancing is take out another loan at a lower interest rate so you can pay off the debt faster and pay less interest.
 Some of the most common ways to refinance credit cards are balance transfers, home equity loans, home equity line of credit, and borrowing from retirement accounts.
 All of these options have their strengths and weaknesses.